'It Hurt. And It Was Against My Will': Trump Accuser Stands By Her Story

 Carroll said the encounter took a turn when she asked how old the girl was, and Trump asked Carroll how old she was.

 "And of course I told him my actual age, which is 52.
-And he said 'Oh, you're so old,'" she recalled to NPR.
+And he said 'Oh, you're so old,' " she recalled to NPR.

 Then, Carroll claims, Trump asked her to try on a see-through bodysuit in the lingerie department.
 She said she joked that he should try it on instead.

-"And that's where I got into trouble because we went into the dressing room and he closed the door and that was it," she said.
+"And that's where I got into trouble, because we went into the dressing room and he closed the door and that was it," she said.

 She said "it was a very short incident" and that "to me it's just disrespectful to say, to use the word rape, although it hurt and it was against my will."

-Carroll related that she called a friend after the incident, but did not tell the police.
+Carroll said that she called a friend after the incident but did not tell the police.

 "I had adrenaline pouring through my body," she said.
 "The idea that anyone, including me, could make a decision at that point about going to the police ... that was almost a second assault on my brain."

-When Carroll published the excerpt from her book in New York magazine, the president responded, writing "I've never met this person in my life.
-She is trying to sell a new book - that should indicate her motivation.
+When Carroll published the excerpt from her book in New York magazine, the president responded, writing: "I've never met this person in my life.
+She is trying to sell a new book — that should indicate her motivation.
 It should be sold in the fiction section."

 New York undercut the president's claim about never meeting Carroll with a photograph depicting him talking to her at a party in New York.